PLASTIC WASTE?Into the blue bin, away from the blue sea!

 In the recent (2019) Single Use Plastics Directive, a combination of measures is proposed, including inter alia, bans, innovative product design, extended producers responsibility, labelling requirements, etc. Among these measures, education and sensitisation of consumers on the impacts of single use plastics, as well as on their proper disposal are considered critical.

 MIO-ECSDE / medies

-the Mediterranean Information Office for Environment, Culture and Sustainable Development (MIO-ECSDE) is a federation of 128 Mediterranean NGOs working to protect the environment and the cultural heritage in countries of the Euro-Mediterranean.
+The Mediterranean Information Office for Environment, Culture and Sustainable Development (MIO-ECSDE) is a federation of about 130 Mediterranean NGOs working to protect the environment and the cultural heritage in countries of the Euro-Mediterranean.

 The Hellenic Recovery Recycling Corporation (HE.R.R.Co) constitutes a successful example of collaboration among the packaging producers placing their products in the Greek market, the packaging importers and the local authorities of the country, who are legally bound for the collection of municipal waste.

 Operating since 2001, HERRCO today proudly serves 96% of the Greek population in collaboration with 93% of the local authorities.
 The Blue Bin, and more recently the Blue Bell (for glass), are recognisable elements of the urban and rural landscape, having gained the acceptance of both citizens and businesses as an effective way of recycling packaging.
 In 2018, there were 165,000 Blue Bins, 8,800 Blue Bells and 519 vehicles collecting packaging material throughout Greece, always in collaboration with the municipalities.

 The project aims to sensitize students, teachers and citizens of selected Greek Islands on marine litter with an emphasis on single-use plastics and to stimulate a behavioural shift away from the single-use mentality, combined with effective daily recycling practices.